dayal96/turing-simulator/README.md

 # turing-simulator
 A Turing Machine Simulator, can be programmed

+View this README in raw for better indentation.

 A sample turing program that accepts a string of '0's and '1's that ends with a 0:

 '(;; State q0